fleetdm/fleet/handbook/product/README.md

 ### Blog post

-The product team is responsible for providing the [marketing team](../marketing/README.md) with the necessary information for writing the release blog post.
-This is accomplished by filing a release blog post issue and adding the issue to the growth board on GitHub.
+The product team is responsible for providing the marketing team with the necessary information for writing the release blog post.
+Every three weeks after the sprint is kicked off, the product team meets with the relevant marketing team members to go over the features for that sprint and recommend items to highlight.

 The release blog post issue includes a list of the primary *Tier 2/3* features included in the upcoming release.
 This list of features should point the reader to the GitHub issue that explains each